Ramblings of a madman extract (1963) (edited by author) — Lilith Legend: Rising

 What she could not know, for how could she, was that this particular tree had been used by the wizard Merlin (or Marlon as she knew him).
 She would depart from this world and end up in the starting world, in the village of Tintagel.
 She checked her bag, and she had all the tools she had been told she would need.
 She stood before the tree and said the chant precisely as she had been told.
 One for the tree, one for the cave, the mirror had said.

-The tree groaned and creaked at first, its old limbs and bark having to move in ways it had not done for centuries.
-Then slowly, it opened up, showing Sophia deep darkness, a black that feels like it is sucking in all the other colours of the world.
+The tree groaned and creaked, its old limbs and bark having to move in ways it had not done for centuries.
+Then slowly, it opened up, showing Sophia deep darkness, a black that felt like it was sucking in all the colour from the world.
 It almost felt alive.
 She took a deep breath, closed her eyes, and stepped forwards into the darkness.

 As is often the case, it was raining in Cornwall.
 It was just her luck that she had not dressed for the weather.
 Still, she did not plan on staying here for long.
-This was not a holiday that would come later.
+This was not a holiday; that would come later.
 Sophia walked from the tree and turned to look at it.
-It was exactly the same as the one she had used in her own world, but this was not the same place.
+It looked precisely the same as it had in her own world, but this was not the same place.
 She knew that instantly.
 The air was dirty and smelt strange, almost a burning smell; the fumes were deeply unpleasant.
-The castle stood atop the hill, and that means the cave is just by the shoreline.
+The castle stood atop the hill, and that meant the cave is just by the shoreline.
 She let her eyes follow the great blue sea and then she saw the beach and at the end of the beach the cave.

 She wandered along the coast and took in the breeze.
-This was better, she thought as she wandered.
+This was better, she thought as she sauntered.
 The golden sand below her feet.
 The sea breeze was refreshing, and it also blew the fumes that she had first encountered away, leaving just the fresh, salty smell of the sea air.
-How could anyone live in this world, she thought.
+How could anyone live in this world, she wondered.
 They must all be suffocating!
-The cave was open as she was told it would be, and she walked inside.
+The cave was open, and she walked inside.

 The stone had long lost most of its magic.
-This is a world where magic was on its last legs.
-Dying its last, the ability to use it only held by a rare few.
-She removed the hammer and chisel from her bag and then positioned the chisel on the stone.
+This was a world where magic was on its last legs.
+The stone was dying its last, the ability to use what power it had only held by a rare few.
+Sophia removed the hammer and chisel from her bag and then positioned the chisel on the stone.
 She hit it with all her might.
+She bought the hammer down with an almighty thwack.
 The stone may have lost most of its magic, but it still held some.
 A stone that was not enchanted would have let a large chunk fall away.
 She had hit it hard enough.
 This one allowed a few pea-sized stones to fall.
 It was enough; she did not need a large chunk.
 It was not the size that mattered; she chuckled to herself.
 It was the way that you used it.
 She picked up the tiny stones and then said the spell once again, and the large stone vanished before her eyes.
 Sucked back into the underworld, the land beneath her feet.
 She headed back to the tree and away from this strange stinky land.

 It was winter back in her own world, and the frosty crispness of the air hit her the instant she emerged from the tree.
 Sophia had not noticed it in the other direction.
 She checked her bag, expecting the small stones to have vanished, but they had not.
 She had three of them.
-She only needed the one.
+She held them in her hand before dropping them back into the bag.
+Only one would be needed.
 She headed back upstairs and back to the loft and mirror.
-The mirror seemed to glow in front of her.
+The mirror glowed in front of her.
 A shine illuminated from the silvery metal that it seemed to hold deep within.
 “Do you have what I asked?”
 Lilith asked her.

 Oh, for the love of all things evil, here we go, Lilith thought.
 “It is true I do not lie”, and it was true.
 Why would she lie when she could avoid or misdirect.
-Besides, she had said, do not, she had not said, can not.
+Besides, she had said, do not, not, can not.
 “So anything we agree now, you will keep your word?”
 Sophia asked.
 “My word is my bond.
-It is all I have”, Lilith had replied.
+It is all I have”, Lilith had replied disguisedly sweetly.